Wiley Post: Early flying career

-Post's aviation career began at age 26 as a parachutist for a flying circus, Burrell Tibbs and His Texas Topnotch Fliers, and he became well known on the barnstorming circuit.
-On October 1, 1926, Post was badly injured in an oil-rig accident when a piece of metal pierced his left eye (an infection permanently blinded him in that eye, and he typically wore an eyepatch thereafter), but he used the settlement money to buy his first aircraft.
-Around this time, he met fellow Oklahoman Will Rogers when he flew Rogers to a rodeo, and the two eventually became close friends.
+Post's aviation career began at age 26 as a parachutist for a flying circus, Burrell Tibbs and His Texas Topnotch Fliers, and he became well-known on the barnstorming circuit.
+On October 1, 1926, he was badly injured in an oil-rig accident when a piece of metal pierced his left eye.
+An infection permanently blinded him in it, and he typically wore an eyepatch thereafter.
+He used the settlement money to buy his first aircraft.

+Around this time, Post met Will Rogers when he flew the fellow Oklahoman to a rodeo, and they eventually became close friends.

 Post was the personal pilot of wealthy Oklahoma oilmen Powell Briscoe and F.C.
-Hall in 1930 when Hall bought a high-wing, single-engine Lockheed Vega, one of the most famous record-breaking aircraft of the early 1930s.
-The oilman nicknamed it the Winnie Mae after his daughter, and Post achieved his first national prominence in it by winning the National Air Race Derby, from Los Angeles to Chicago.
+Hall in 1930, when Hall bought a high-wing, single-engine Lockheed Vega, one of the most famous record-breaking aircraft of the early 1930s.
+The oilman nicknamed it the Winnie Mae after his daughter, and Post achieved national prominence by flying it from Los Angeles to Chicago to win the National Air Race Derby.
 The fuselage was inscribed "Los Angeles to Chicago 9 hrs.
 8 min.
 2 sec.
 August 27, 1930."
-Adam Charles Williams finished second with a time of 9 hrs.
-9 min.
-4 sec.
-Post earned a prize of $7,500.
-(The equivalent of $112,053 in 2020).
+Post earned a prize of $7,500, the equivalent of $112,053 in 2020.

 Around the world

 In 1930, the record for flying around the world was not held by a fixed-wing aircraft, but by the Graf Zeppelin, piloted by Hugo Eckener in 1929 with a time of 21 days.
 On June 23, 1931, Post and the Australian navigator Harold Gatty left Roosevelt Field on Long Island, New York, in the Winnie Mae with a flight plan that would take them around the world, stopping at Harbour Grace, Flintshire, Hanover twice, Berlin, Moscow, Novosibirsk, Irkutsk, Blagoveshchensk, Khabarovsk, Nome (where his propeller had to be repaired), Fairbanks (where the propeller was replaced), Edmonton, and Cleveland before returning to Roosevelt Field.

 They arrived back on July 1, after traveling 15474 miles in the record time of 8 days and 15 hours and 51 minutes, in the first successful aerial circumnavigation by a single-engined monoplane.
 The reception they received rivaled Charles Lindbergh's everywhere they went.
 They had lunch at the White House on July 7, rode in a ticker-tape parade the next day in New York City, and were honored at a banquet given by the Aeronautical Chamber of Commerce of America at the Hotel Astor.
 After the flight, Post acquired the Winnie Mae from F.C.
-Hall, and he and Gatty published an account of their journey titled Around the World in Eight Days, with an introduction by Will Rogers.
+Hall.
+He and Gatty published an account of their journey, titled Around the World in Eight Days, with an introduction by Will Rogers.